0x78654C/xTerminal/README.md

  ## Auto suggestion for files and folders
-xTerminal accepts auto suggestion for file and folder (depends on command use case) on following comands: cd, cat, ls, odir, hex, mv, fcopy, fmove, md5, edit, start, cp, del, ccs, sort
+xTerminal accepts auto suggestion for file and folder (depends on command use case) on following comands: cd, cat, ls, odir, hex, mv, fcopy, fmove, md5, edit, ./ , cp, del, ccs, sort

 Example:
  ```
  ~> cd win
  ```
- Double press CTRL key and will suggest you all the directories that starts with the letters 'win' from current location.
+ Double press TAB key and will suggest you all the directories that starts with the letters 'win' from current location.

   ```
- ~> start ap
+ ~> ./ ap
  ```
- Double press 'CTRL' key and will suggest you all the files that starts with the letters 'ap' from current location.
+ Double press TAB key and will suggest you all the files that starts with the letters 'ap' from current location.

  ## Commands
 This is the full list of commands that can be used in xTerminal: